wqking/eventpp/readme.md

-# eventpp -- Event Dispatcher and callback list for C++
+# eventpp -- C++ library for event dispatcher and callback list

 eventpp provides tools that allow your application components to communicate with each other by dispatching events and listening to them.
 With eventpp you can implement signal/slot mechanism, or observer pattern, very easily.